dainelkoh/ContainerGuard/README.md

 ```

 ### Audit Reports
 After the audit completes, audit reports `.docx` will be generated in `Audit Reports` directory.
-You can then use `scp` to copy out the reports to a machine that can view them.
+You can use `scp` to copy out the reports to a machine that can view them.